whl1729/note/computer/cpp/primer/09_sequential_containers.md

 15. Advice: Because code that adds or removes elements to a container can invalidate iterators, you need to ensure that the iterator is repositioned, as appropriate, after each operation that changes the container.

-16. Tip: Don’t cache the iterator returned from end() in loops that insert or delete elements in a deque, string, or vector.
+16. Tip: ***Don’t cache the iterator returned from end() in loops that insert or delete elements in a deque, string, or vector.***
     - When we add or remove elements in a vector or string, or add elements or remove any but the first element in a deque, the iterator returned by end is always invalidated.
-    - Thus, loops that add or remove elements should always call end rather than use a stored copy.
+    - Thus, loops that add or remove elements should always call end() rather than use a stored copy.
     - Partly for this reason, C++ standard libraries are usually implemented so that calling end() is a very fast operation.

-### How a vector Grows
+### 9.4 How a vector Grows

 1. Container Size Management
 ```